router-resources/CrossChainNFTAssignment/README.md

 <img width="488" alt="image" src="https://user-images.githubusercontent.com/124175970/224870341-b8750142-f1e6-43cd-abf5-607fcc6add3e.png">

-So, we can clearly see, solving scalability , degrades security and decentralisation and having having more decentralisation and security results in making the chain less scalable .
+So, we can clearly see, solving scalability , degrades security and decentralisation and having more decentralisation and security results in making the chain less scalable .

 This is known as Blockchain Trilemma, where it's not possible to ensure scalability, decentralisation and security at the same time .